kelvinlimwj/kelvin-heymax-analytics-pipeline/README.md

 Datasets:

 1. `heymax_source` : Raw data ingested from external sources such as CSV uploads, APIs, or production databases.
-This layer contains the untransformed source-of-truth data.
+Layer contains the untransformed source-of-truth data.
-2. `heymax_staging` : Initial transformation layer where raw data is cleaned, standardized, and prepared for modeling.
+2. `heymax_staging` : Initial transformation layer where raw data is cleaned, standardized, and prepared for modeling into core tables..
-3. `heymax_core` : Core modeling layer that applies business logic to create reusable dimensional and fact tables.
+3. `heymax_core` : Core modeling layer that applies business logic to create reusable core tables such as dim_users and events_tables.
-4. `heymax_analytics` : Final layer of aggregated tables optimized for dashboarding and business intelligence consumption.
-These tables are typically queried by tools like Looker Studio.
+4. `heymax_analytics` : Final layer of aggregated tables (Generated in views usually) optimized for dashboarding and business intelligence usage/analytics.

 ---